top of page

 • Post-release analytics

-• The more users edit, the more they’re rewarded with new sprites and animations to customise
+• The more tasks a User completes, the more they’re rewarded with new sprites and animations to customise the game.

 Post-Release Analysis

-• Examined results from quantitative and qualitative data to form a broader picture of User pain points post-release: previous playtesting, community feedback, analytics and identifying export bugs.
+• Analysed results from quantitative and qualitative data to map the User's journey and possible pain points.
+This covered previous playtesting, community feedback, analytics and identifying export bugs.

 • Distilled large quantities of information to summarise for stakeholders, suggesting reasons for user falloff and identifying key areas to improve.